kaiachain/metaverse-knowledge-kit/docs/service-sdk/dex-starter-kit.md

 To install the `kss-dexs` package, run the following command in your terminal.

-`npm install @klaytn/kss-dexs --save`
+`npm install @kaiachain/kss-dexs --save`

 Follow the below steps to try out the above features using the sdk.

 ## Prerequisites

 In order to execute the functions, the dex-contracts needs to be deployed either in Cypress or Baobab network.
-You can either deploy the contracts [here](https://github.com/klaytn/klaytn-dex-contracts) or use the deployed contracts in [Baobab](https://github.com/klaytn/klaytn-dex-contracts/tree/dev/deployments).
+You can either deploy the contracts [here](https://github.com/kaiachain/open-dex-contracts) or use the deployed contracts in [Kairos Testnet](https://github.com/kaiachain/open-dex-contracts/tree/dev/deployments).

 Also, make sure to fulfill the following prerequisites

-1. You must have enough supply of KLAY & other utility tokens to execute all the functions
+1. You must have enough supply of KAIA & other utility tokens to execute all the functions
-2. Deployment of the following DEX contracts on Kaia Mainnet OR Testnet is required. ([Ref](https://github.com/klaytn/klaytn-dex-contracts/blob/dev/README.md))
+2. Deployment of the following DEX contracts on Kaia Mainnet OR Testnet is required. ([Ref](https://github.com/kaiachain/open-dex-contracts/blob/dev/README.md))
    - DexFactory
    - DexRouter
    - DexToken